sosullivan19/AP_Oct_21/README.md

-This is a readme file for the tutorial repository but i edited it .
+This is a readme file for the tutorial repository.